rancher/rancher.github.io/rancher/rancher-compose/rancher-services/index.md

 Load balancing using the basic use case of load balancers is simply adding ports and linking services.
 Any traffic directed to a source port will be sent to the private port of the linked services.

+We also support advanced routing options, which include using host headers, host paths and specific target ports.
 We go into more detail on [advanced routing options]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-balancers/#advanced-routing-optons) for load balancers in our UI section, but anything that we can create in Rancher can be created using `rancher-compose`.

 Advanced routing options use `labels` in the `docker-compose.yml` file.
 Here's the basic syntax for applying the label.
 You would only use this label if you were going to do some advanced routing rules.
+Advanced routing rules are optional and all of the fields  are optional as well.
+This syntax shows if you were to use all the options.

 Label Key | Label Value
 ---| ---